nekesa-w/versity_ams/README.md

 ## Introduction

-**Versity** is a **Application Management System** built using **Laravel 9**.
+**Versity** is an application management system built using Laravel 9.
 The application allows students to apply for courses, administrators to manage applications, and faculty members to oversee academic processes.

 ## Images
 **Home**